I used to think I was an autumn kind of girl until I started gardening and discovered the joy of spring.

 Holding the seed leaves gently and moving the seedlings into fresh, dampened multipurpose compost, allowing the little plants to take in more nutrients so they can continue their growth unchecked is a delicate task and forces you to slow things down – this is not a job to be rushed or you risk breaking the delicate stems.

-Careful and regular watering throughout this period of growth will ensure strong, healthy plants ready to transplant to their final growing positions in a few weeks time.
+Careful and regular watering throughout this period of growth will make sure strong, healthy plants are ready to transplant to their final growing positions in a few weeks time.

 So I’m a Spring kinda gal.
 Do you share my delight of this season or do you prefer the heat of summer, the colours of autumn or the frosty mornings of winter?